ra9hur/SDC-P10-MPC-Controller/README.md

       cte1 - ((f0 - y0) + (v0 * CppAD::sin(epsi0) * dt)) = 0
       epsi1 - ((psi0 - psides0) + v0 * delta0 * dt / Lf) = 0

 There are other constraints that are inequality constraints and also a special form of inequality constraint -- bounds.
 These are used to limit the range of values that the optimizer can search (by varying the design variables) to find the optimum.
+Refer [discussion forum](https://discussions.udacity.com/t/model-constraints-vs-state-update-equations/250569) for details.

 ---